The Digital BitBox (BitBox01) was affordable Swiss-made hardware wallet, which was small and discreet.

 Although there’s a lot to like about the Digital BitBox, there are two things I didn’t like:

 - It doesn’t have a screen on the device.

 - It only supports 5 cryptocurrencies (plus ERC-20 tokens).

-All the other hardware wallets I’ve reviewed have small screens (to verify addresses and transactions details) on the device itself.
+All the other hardware wallets I’ve reviewed have small screens so that you can verify addresses and transactions details on the device itself.
 You can confirm address details by connecting the Digital BitBox to your smartphone (over an encrypted and private communication channel), but I do prefer having an on-device screen.

 Summary: How Does the Digital BitBox Compare?

 I do like the Digital BitBox.
-It’s cheap, simple, and easy-to-use hardware wallet.
+It’s a cheap, simple, and easy-to-use hardware wallet.

 That’s not because it’s not a great product.
 It really is.

-It’s because the competition from the Ledger Nano S, Trezor, and Trezor Model T is so strong.
-They all support loads of popular cryptocurrencies, are a breeze to setup and use (even for a complete beginner) and are well-recommended across the community.
-With the exception of the Trezor Model T, they’re all about the same price too (<£100).
+It’s because the competition from the Ledger Nano X, Ledger Nano S, and Trezors is so strong.
+They all support loads of popular cryptocurrencies, are a breeze to setup and use (even for a complete beginner), and are well-recommended across the community.

-You can learn more about these alternatives in my other hardware wallet reviews:
+You can learn more about each of these alternatives in my other hardware wallet reviews (listed below):